Your GP surgery is working in partnership with other surgeries in Westminster to make more medical services available to you locally.

 This type of feedback is essential in transforming services and supporting patient choice.

-Please see attachment to view FFT results for August 2018.
+Please see attachment to view FFT results from June 2018 until January 2019.